lupyuen/lupyuen.github.io/src/usb.md

   assert(len <= 31);
 ```

+_Why 29 bytes for the max transmit size?
+And 28 bytes for the max receive size?_

+That's because...

+-   SX1262 Write Buffer Command (for transmit) occupies __2 SPI bytes__

+-   SX1262 Read Buffer Command (for receive) occupies __3 SPI bytes__

 But wait!
-We might have a fix for long LoRa Messages...
+We might have a fix for Long LoRa Messages...

 ![SX1262 Commands for WriteBuffer and ReadBuffer](https://lupyuen.github.io/images/usb-buffer.png)